OliverTheLyon/Super-Hype-Algorthim-2020/README.md

 It is designed to take in a traning and testing data set, then use genetic algorithms to optimize the archieture of the neural network for solving the problem!

+This program is written and desigend by Matt Galberth and Oliver Lyon.